-A hands on way to help ELLs learn new vocabulary is through sorts.
+A hands-on way to help ELLs learn new vocabulary is through sorts.
 This allows ELLs to show their knowledge even if they are not yet able to produce the vocabulary on their own.
 It is relatively simple to scaffold for students at different language proficiency levels.
 Students can sort pictures, words, phrases, or sentences.
 Here are some different ways to use sorting with ELLs.

-Students are given words in an open sort and they then decide on the category.
+Students are given words or pictures in an open sort and they then decide on the category.
 This activity helps develop critical thinking skills.
 You can use an open sort as an introduction at the beginning of a unit to see what students already know about the topic.

 Sentence frames are one way to support ELLs as they are sorting.

 I sorted these words together because they all _____________________.